rodrigoschott/dictator/SERVICE.md

 cd D:\Dev\py\Dictator
 poetry install --no-dev

-# 3. Install PyTorch with CUDA support
+# 3. All dependencies are installed via Poetry, including faster-whisper with CUDA support
-poetry run pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121
+# No need to manually install PyTorch - faster-whisper uses CTranslate2 which is included!

 # 4. Download NSSM from https://nssm.cc/download
 # Extract and copy nssm.exe to C:\Windows\System32\